Leghart/Covid-analyzer/README.md

 * BeautifulSoup - to scrap webside with coronavirus data - www.worldometers.info
 * SqlAlchemy - ORM SQL toolkit.
 Make connect with database, allows insert, remove or download data from DB.
-* Tensorflow - Module including a neural networks (in my case: LSTM)
+* Tensorflow - module including a neural networks (in my case: LSTM)
-* Flask
+* Pmdarima - module including a ARIMA model
+* Flask - one of most popular micro framework, allows to manage webside.
-* SMTPlib
+* SMTPlib - module to send e-mails

 ## Setup